medisoft/tumin/README.md

     + This type of transaction transfers funds, have at least one input and at least one output
 * Smart Contract Transaction
     + This type of transaction is to be defined
+* Human Friendly Transaction
+    + An account that is a bridge for human friendly account transfer
 * Nonce
     + An integer used in spam transactions to modify its hash for validations.
 * Proof of Luck